sjorsvanheuveln/Android_Lock_Combinations/README.md

 # Android_Lock_Combinations
-Calculates the number of different swipe locks possible on the Android Phone by Brute Fore Algorithm.
+Calculates the number of different swipe locks possible on the Android Phone by Brute Force Algorithm.